jhuntdog/devsetup/README.md

 devsetup
 ========

-Basic repo for notes about setting up a new pc for app development
+Notes about setting up a new pc

 ## <a id="top"></a>Description

-	Setup new Windows 8 PC for work, play, development
+Setup new Windows PC for work, play, development

 ## Getting Started